xyntechx/xyntechx/README.md

 ## Goals
 As I pursue my passion in programming, I look forward to learning many more concepts and techniques in the ever-growing field of Computer Science.
 I hope to create many more games and apps because, in all honesty, I thoroughly enjoy programming and designing as both allow me to express myself creatively in this thought-provoking field.
 I also do hope to be able to learn more research-based and industrial applications of Computer Science.
-Hence, I aim to learn Machine Learning soon!
+Hence, I aim to learn Machine Learning and Quantum Computing soon!

 **_🌟 Work Hard, Play Hard 🌟_**